ColColty/epi-google-calendar/README.md

 To run the docker type in your terminal, at the root of the project: `docker-compose up -d`.
 And it will run forever in your computer.

+If you want to stop the program running, enter in a terminal at the root of the project: `docker-compose stop` Or if you want to remove it from your computer: `docker-compose down`

 ## How to get your Google API Credentials